belle2/basf2/online_book/basf2/introduction.rst

 Sometimes people have good reason to use old releases but you should know that you will get limited help and support if you are using a very old version.

-And you expose yourself to strange bugs that will not be fixed (because they are fixed in some later release).
+And you expose yourself to strange bugs that will not be fixed in your version (because they are fixed in some later release).

 It is also true that using the latest supported release makes you cool.